loomio/loomio_help/content/legal/terms_of_service.md

 ### Automatic Renewal

-Unless you notify Loomio before the end of the applicable subscription period that you want to cancel a subscription, your subscription will automatically renew and you authorize us to collect the then-applicable subscription fee for such subscription (as well as any taxes) using any credit card or other payment mechanism we have on record for you.
+Unless you notify Loomio before the end of the applicable subscription period that you want to cancel a subscription, your subscription will automatically renew and you authorize us to collect the then-applicable fee for such subscription (as well as any taxes) using any credit card or other payment mechanism we have on record for you.
 Subscriptions can be canceled at any time by contacting the payment provider or emailing accounts@loomio.org.

 ## Changes

-We reserve the right to modify these Terms at any time and modified terms are effective upon posting to this website.
+We reserve the right to modify these terms at any time and modified terms are in effect upon posting to this website.
 We will make every effort to inform you of these changes via email or through the Service.
 Your continued use of or access to the Service following the posting of any changes to this Agreement constitutes acceptance of those changes.
-Loomio may also, in the future, offer new services and/or features (including, the release of new tools and resources).
+Loomio may also, in the future, offer new services and/or features including the release of new tools and resources.
 Such new features and/or services shall be subject to the terms and conditions of this Agreement.

 ## Data